Restaurant Background Checks: Key Findings

 By conducting background checks, restaurants meet legal requirements while strengthening the reliability and professionalism of their hiring practices.

-Hiring practices vary widely across establishments.
-From small family-owned eateries to large chain restaurants, each business has its approach to vetting potential employees.
+Hiring practices vary widely across the restaurant industry — from quick bistros to large chains, each has its own approach to background screening.

 When restaurants decide to conduct background checks, they have several options at their disposal.
 The type and extent of screening often depend on the position being filled and the restaurant's resources.

-Criminal background checks are among the most common.
+- Criminal background checks are among the most common.
 These searches typically look for convictions at the county, state or federal level.
-For positions like Chefs or Kitchen Managers who handle food safety, restaurants might also consider checking for any health code violations or related offenses.

-Employment verification is another crucial aspect.
+- Employment verification is another crucial aspect.
 Restaurants may contact previous employers to confirm work history, especially for roles requiring specific experience, such as Sous Chefs or Pastry Chefs.
-This helps ensure that candidates possess the skills and background they claim on their resumes.

 Legal Considerations for Restaurant Background Checks